-Rumor: ThunderBolt landing on Best Buy's shelves on February 14thAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: ThunderBolt landing on Best Buy's shelves on February 14thAlex Wagner - Editorial Director of News and Content

 Even though the HTC ThunderBolt was announced way back at the beginning of the month, we're about to enter February without any official release date from Verizon or HTC.
 We've heard February 24th, but some newly-leaked documents show that Best Buy may be getting the device even sooner.
 Up above you can see a Best Buy inventory screen for a Verizon handset that's going to be in stock on February 14th.
 The ThunderBolt isn't explicitly mentioned, but the number you see circled in the upper left corner, 044476816574, was also spotted in a hands-on video of the TBolt that was supposedly made by someone from HTC.
 The video has since been removed, but you can see the number, clear as day, in the proof of purchase area on the box.

 On a ThunderBolt-related note, the folks at Droid-Life have been handed a leaked document that may dampen your excitement for HTC's new handset just a bit.
 While the TBolt is set to be one of the first handsets on Big Red that can use Skype video chat over 4G and will also be able to act as a Mobile Hotspot for up to eight other devices, this new doc claims that neither feature will be available to users at launch.
 There's no mention as to when they'll be made available.